-Dr. William Chin: Prior to our departure for Ghana, President Kennedy was gracious enough to arrange a reception in his office and at the rose garden of the volunteers and staff.
-He gave a ten minute extemporaneous talk on the history of Ghana and the importance of the Peace Corps' role in Ghanaian education.
-We were then ushered into the oval office where he shook hands with each of -- with a photographer recording each hand shake.
+Dr. William Chin: Prior to our departure for Ghana, President Kennedy was gracious enough to arrange a shook hands with each of -- with a photographer recording each hand shake.
 If nothing else, having a photo shaking hands with President Kennedy was worth the two-year tour in Ghana.